 Recent crises have led to a resurgence of interest in the stimulative effects of government expenditures.
 One focal point of the debate is the role of the monetary policy stance during fiscal stimulus programs.
-Macroeconomic theory typically suggests that the reaction of the central bank is key to the output effects of fiscal policy, exemplified by extraordinary large multipliers at the zero lower bound (ZLB) found in theoretical studies (see, e.g., Christiano et al., 2011).
-Yet, the data provide a different picture, as multipliers are moderate despite evidence for monetary accommodation of fiscal policy.
-Empirical studies for the U.S. commonly find an output multiplier around one (see Hall, 2009, Barro and Redlick, 2011, Ramey, 2011, Caldara and Kamps, 2017, as well as the overview in Ramey, 2016), while the nominal and the real monetary policy rate tend to fall, as documented by Edelberg et al. (1999), Mountford and Uhlig (2009), Fisher and Peters (2010), Ramey (2016), and D'Alessandro et al. (2019) and confirmed by our own evidence in this paper.
+Macroeconomic theory typically suggests that the central bank's reaction is key to the output effects of fiscal policy, exemplified by extraordinarily large multipliers at the zero lower bound (ZLB) found in theoretical studies (see, e.g., Christiano et al., 2011).
+Yet, the data provide a different picture, as multipliers are moderate despite evidence of monetary accommodation of fiscal policy.
+Empirical studies for the U.S. commonly find an output multiplier around one (see Hall, 2009; Barro and Redlick, 2011; Ramey, 2011; Caldara and Kamps, 2017; as well as the overview in Ramey, 2016), while the nominal and the real monetary policy rates tend to fall, as documented by Edelberg et al. (1999), Mountford and Uhlig (2009), Fisher and Peters (2010), Ramey (2016), and D'Alessandro et al. (2019) and confirmed by our evidence in this paper.
 According to the widespread view - particularly emphasized by the New Keynesian paradigm - that the real rates of return that guide people's intertemporal decisions essentially follow the real monetary policy rate, this is a clear puzzle, since falling real rates should lead to a pronounced increase in private demand and to an output multiplier considerably larger than one.

-In this paper, we reconcile theory and empirical evidence on the role of monetary policy for the effects of fiscal policy by accounting for imperfect substitutability of assets based on their ability to serve for transaction purposes, summarized by the term "liquidity".
+In this paper, we reconcile theory and empirical evidence on the role of monetary policy for fiscal policy effects by accounting for imperfect substitutability of assets based on their ability to serve transactional purposes, summarized by the term "liquidity".
 This approach is motivated by the disconnect between interest rates on assets that are close substitutes for money (e.g., T-bills) and interest rates on assets that are typically more relevant for private saving and borrowing (see Duffee, 1996).
-We provide novel evidence for asymmetric responses of these interest rates to fiscal policy shocks: Interest rate spreads which have been suggested to be primarily determined by liquidity premia (by, e.g., see Longstaff, 2004, Krishnamurthy and Vissing-Jorgensen, 2012, and Nagel, 2016) as well as a common liquidity factor increase after government spending hikes, i.e., interest rates on less liquid assets increase relative to interest rates on nearmoney assets.
-While the federal funds rate and interest rates on near-money assets fall in response to fiscal expansions, interest rates on less liquid assets do not follow this decline one-to-one.
-This indicates that monetary policy actually has "little control" (see
+We provide novel evidence of asymmetric responses of these interest rates to fiscal policy shocks: interest rate spreads which have been suggested to be primarily determined by liquidity premia (by, e.g., see Longstaff, 2004, Krishnamurthy and Vissing-Jorgensen, 2012, and Nagel, 2016) as well as a common liquidity factor increase after government spending hikes, i.e., interest rates on less liquid assets increase relative to interest rates on near-money assets fall in response to fiscal expansions, interest rates on less liquid assets do not follow this decline one-to-one.
+This indicates that monetary policy actually has "little control" (see Fama,

-1While we acknowledge that other factors might also contribute to the observed differential interest rate responses, we provide evidence that expectations about future short-term interest rates, increases in government debt, and changes in the risk-bearing capacity of the financial sector (see Gilchrist and Zakrajšek, 2012) are not decisive for our findings.
+&lt;sup>1While we acknowledge that other factors might also contribute to the observed differential interest rate responses, we provide evidence that expectations about future short-term interest rates, increases in government debt, and changes in the risk-bearing capacity of the financial sector (see Gilchrist and Zakrajšek, 2012) are not decisive for our findings.

-Fama, 2013, p.
+2013, p.
 181) over various important interest rates.
-We then develop a simple model with imperfect asset substitutability, which is based on the pledgeability of assets for central bank transactions.2 The model reproduces the observed fiscal policy effects on liquidity premia and implies that neither the empirically observed reduction in monetary policy rates nor the policy rate being fixed, for example, at the ZLB, imply a large fiscal multiplier.
+We then develop a simple model with imperfect asset substitutability, based on the pledgeability of assets for central bank transactions.
+The model reproduces the observed fiscal policy effects on liquidity premia and implies that neither the empirically observed reduction in monetary policy rates nor the policy rate being fixed, for example, at the ZLB, imply a large fiscal multiplier.